Lila Downs: Personal life

 Since the beginning of her career she has been involved with Paul Cohen who is her partner and artistic director.

 There has been much speculation in the media about the couple's personal life and that the couple could not have children.

-In June 2010, Downs announced on her web site that, after several years of trying to be parents, she and Paul Cohen had adopted a child, Benito Dxuladi.
-They currently reside in Coyoacán in Mexico City and Oaxaca although most of the time they spend traveling.
+In June 2010, Downs announced on her website that, after several years of trying to be parents, she and Cohen had adopted a child, Benito Dxuladi.
+They lived in Coyoacán in Mexico City and Oaxaca, although they spent most of the time traveling.

-In December 2022, Downs announced on her social media, her lifetime partner and husband Paul Cohen, died at the age of 69 years old, as a result of heart disease.
+In December 2022, Downs announced on her social media that her lifetime partner and husband Paul Cohen, died at the age of 69 years old, as a result of heart disease.

 Social activism

 Downs has been a social activist throughout her entire career and works to maintain her cultural identity and her roots in the eye of social distress.
 For example, she sings with passion, and admiration for her home in Oaxaca, Mexico.
 Her music draws out many socially significant issues particularly with issues pertaining to the Indigenous, such as the mistreatment and misunderstanding of indigenous peoples of Oaxaca, by celebrating her Mixtec heritage through song.
 Her albums are socially significant, especially her album, One Blood, or Una Sangre, which includes songs such as "Dignificada", which is a song about Digna Ochoa's assassination.
 Digna Ochoa was a lawyer and social activist, and Downs featured her story on her album One Blood.

 When asked if she is a politician, Downs said that she does not want to be a politician because she is not interested in power, instead she wants to support and change society through music.

-On October 9, 2009, Downs, along with actress Salma Hayek represented Mexico participated in an event for the worldwide campaign of the One Drop foundation, to preserve water.
+On October 9, 2009, Downs, along with actress Salma Hayek represented Mexico in an event for the worldwide campaign of the One Drop foundation, to preserve water.
 They performed together with the founder of Cirque du Soleil, Shakira, U2, former Vice President Al Gore and other "world-class" personalities.